airjoshb/go-to-step-one/site/content/post/not-all-heroes-come-from-comic-books.md

 ---
 title: Not All Heroes Come From Comic Books
 date: 2019-05-22T12:34:43.000Z
-description: A review of A Hero Born, one of China's most famous wuxia sagas, in english for the first time.
+description: A review of A Hero Born, one of China's most famous wuxia sagas, in English for the first time.
 image: step_one_a-hero-born-tor-dot-com.png
 categories: 'books'
 tags: ['reviews', 'wuxia',  'China', 'fiction']